DefangLabs/samples/samples/sailsjs/README.md

 For development, we use a local container.
 This can be seen in the compose.yaml document.
 To run the sample locally after cloning the respository, you can run on docker by doing the following:

-1. docker compose up --build
+1. docker compose -f compose.dev.yaml up --build

 ## Deploying